kaechele/gensio/docs/AFSK_Modem.rst

 For receive, adjust the frequencies some.
 For instance, at 48000 samples/sec and 1200bps, each sample will be 40 samples long.
-A DFT at that many samples is going to give 1200Hz resolution, which slightly overlaps betwen the 1200 and 2200 mark frequencies.
+A DFT at that many samples is going to give 1200Hz resolution, which slightly overlaps between the 1200 and 2200 mark frequencies.
 It seemed that moving the frequencies away from each other a little would help things.
 However, testing said otherwise.